figmatools/figma2css-app/README.md

 ![figma2css](https://marcell-assets.s3-sa-east-1.amazonaws.com/figma2css-gif.gif)

-# Attention
+# Warning
-this project is in a very early stage, a lot of things need to be improved, issues are welcome :D
+> this project is in a very early stage, a lot of things need to be improved, issues are welcome :D

 # Use cases